Tribal Casinos 1988

 Yes, lotteries have been available in Arizona since 1981.
 Arizonans can participate in state-wide and interstate lotteries.

-No, sports betting is prohibited in Arizona.
-Although shot down in 2018 and 2019, there is a renewed push to legalize Arizona sports betting in 2020 and 2021.
+Yes, sports betting is permitted in Arizona.
+Although shot down in 2018 and 2019, there was a renewed push to legalize Arizona sports betting in 2020 and 2021.
+This has resulted in legal online betting on sports as well as real money online casinos in Arizona for the first time.